Abdulghaphor Hajjieh: Social Division Based on Technology

-Abdulghaphor views automation as an inevitable outcome of technological progress, analyzing that the steady rise of unemployment in the middle east is partly caused by the modernization of both the private and public sector.
-He adds that governments across the middle east should rethink their education policies to include transferrable skills that can adjust to increasing deindustrialization of multiple sectors.
-He professes that the world is going to split not between core states and peripheral states, but between countries that invest heavy in science and technology and those that don't.
+Abdulghaphor views automation as an inevitable outcome of technological progress, analyzing that the steady rise of unemployment in the middle east is partly caused by the modernization of both the private and public sectors.
+He adds that governments across the middle east should rethink their education policies to include transferrable skills that can adjust to the increasing deindustrialization of multiple sectors.
+He professes that the world is going to split not between core states and peripheral states but between countries that invest heavily in science and technology and those that don't.